 You have a lot of options these days when it comes to mud flaps.
 They are available in two main types – they can be permanently installed behind your rear weals or as a removable system that are taken off your vehicle when they’re not needed.
 The removable type improve fuel efficiency by reducing wind drag when not installed.

-I use the Rock Tamers from Amazon.
+I use the Rock Tamers to prote4ct my boat.
 These mudflaps are large – which protects my boat, and removable – which helps with gas mileage and noise when I’m not towing my boat.
 They are available in a wide range of sizes, and their adjustable width makes them very adaptable to fit most vehicles.

 One feature I really like is that the Rock Tamers can fit over the frame of a ball hitch.
 This is ideal for boat trailers because it keeps your hitch free.
 These flaps provide a great level of protection for your trailer and are easy to remove.

 This is just one example of the great mudflaps that are available, however, there are plenty of cheaper ones if you like.
 For example, these Tow Tuff Universal Mud Flaps are easy to install, and are effective at preventing vehicle damage.

 3. Trailer Hitch Shields